dotnet/arcade/src/Microsoft.DotNet.DeltaBuild/README.md

 ## How to run

-To run DeltaBuild, you need a binary log and path to the repository:
+To run DeltaBuild, you need to provide a binary log and specify the path to the repository:
 ```
 dotnet-deltabuild --binlog msbuild.binlog --repository C:\_w\1\s
 ```

-Optionally you may provide..
+Optionally, you may provide additional information such as:
 - `-d|--debug` if you'd like to see additional information.
 - `-o|--output-json` to capture result in a file.
-- `-bbl|--branch-binlog` to account for changes where file or project had been deleted.
+- `-bbl|--branch-binlog` the binlog for the target branch to account for changes where file or project may have been deleted.
 - `-b|--branch` to specify target branch (default: `origin/main`)